 - Try other citrus fruits and see which one creates the best volcano.

-Why Does That Happen?
+Citrus Volcano: Why Does It Happen?

 Compare the results of your lemon volcano with that of a vinegar and baking soda volcano.
 What differences do you see?
 Let me know in the comments below.

 Other posts from Exceptional Thinkers that you may like: